limine-bootloader/limine/STIVALE2.md

 The kernel executable provides the bootloader with a linked list of structures, the first of which is pointed to by the `tags` entry of the stivale2 header.

+The bootloader is free to ignore kernel tags that it does not recognise.
+The kernel should make sure that the bootloader has properly interpreted the provided tags, either by checking returned tags or by other means.

 Each tag shall contain these 2 fields:
 ```c
 struct stivale2_hdr_tag {